Name mangling: Fortran

 Name mangling is also necessary in Fortran compilers, originally because the language is case insensitive.
 Further mangling requirements were imposed later in the evolution of the language because of the addition of modules and other features in the Fortran 90 standard.
-The case mangling, especially, is a common issue that must be dealt with in order to call Fortran libraries, such as LAPACK, from other languages, such as C.
+The case mangling, especially, is a common issue that must be dealt with to call Fortran libraries, such as LAPACK, from other languages, such as C.

 Because of the case insensitivity, the name of a subroutine or function FOO must be converted to a standardized case and format by the compiler so that it will be linked in the same way regardless of case.
 Different compilers have implemented this in various ways, and no standardization has occurred.
 The AIX and HP-UX Fortran compilers convert all identifiers to lower case foo, while the Cray and Unicos Fortran compilers converted identifiers to all upper case FOO.
 The GNU g77 compiler converts identifiers to lower case plus an underscore foo_, except that identifiers already containing an underscore FOO_BAR have two underscores appended foo_bar__, following a convention established by f2c.
-Many other compilers, including SGI's IRIX compilers, GNU Fortran, and Intel's Fortran compiler (except on Microsoft Windows), convert all identifiers to lower case plus an underscore (foo_ and foo_bar_, respectively).
+Many other compilers, including Silicon Graphics's (SGI) IRIX compilers, GNU Fortran, and Intel's Fortran compiler (except on Microsoft Windows), convert all identifiers to lower case plus an underscore (foo_ and foo_bar_, respectively).
 On Microsoft Windows, the Intel Fortran compiler defaults to uppercase without an underscore.

 Identifiers in Fortran 90 modules must be further mangled, because the same procedure name may occur in different modules.
 Since the Fortran 2003 Standard requires that module procedure names not conflict with other external symbols, compilers tend to use the module name and the procedure name, with a distinct marker in between.
 For example: